mvs-org/metaverse-vm-cli/README.md

 Simple command line tool for interacting with the Metaverse VM.
-Its currently based on the unlicensed Gochain Web3 CLI.
-Its current status is experimental.
-It should only be distributed for internal purposes until the go web3 is unlicensed.

 ```sh
 NAME: